-For pages and blog posts, select a canonical URL setting.
-If you select Don't add canonical URLs to any pages or blog posts, you will need to manually set canonical URLs to avoid being penalized for duplicate content.
+- For pages and blog posts, select a canonical URL setting.
+If you select Don't add canonical URLs to any pages or blog posts, you will need to manually set canonical URLs.

 Add or edit a canonical URL for an individual blog post, landing page, or website page

 You can manually add or edit a canonical URL for a blog post or page.
 Canonical URLs set this way will take priority over your canonical URL settings.